itsmeswathi-Learner/Book-Finder/README.md

 🎯 Overview

 BookFinder for Alex is a sleek, responsive web application built for college students who want to quickly search and discover books.
 Whether you're looking for ISBNs to cite sources, checking authors for research, or just browsing covers — this app delivers a clean, fast, and delightful experience.

 Inspired by the Take-Home Challenge, this project demonstrates:

-Clean component architecture
+Clean component architecture,
-API integration with error handling
+API integration with error handling,
-Responsive UI with Tailwind CSS
+Responsive UI with Tailwind CSS,
 Real-world data handling (deduplication, fallbacks, formatting) ✨ Features

-🔍 Search by Title — Instantly find books using Open Library’s vast database 🖼️ Book Covers — Display real cover images (with graceful fallbacks) 👥 Author Deduplication — No more “Susan Arena, Susan Arena” — authors are cleaned and unique 🆔 ISBN Display — Shows ISBN (formatted like 978-0123456789) only when available — perfect for citations or purchases 📅 Publish Year — Displayed only if known — no “Unknown” clutter 🌀 Loading States — Smooth spinner while fetching
+🔍 Search by Title — Instantly find books using Open Library’s vast database

+🖼️ Book Covers — Display real cover images (with graceful fallbacks)

+👥 Author Deduplication — No more “Susan Arena, Susan Arena” — authors are cleaned and unique

+🆔 ISBN Display — Shows ISBN (formatted like 978-0123456789) only when available — perfect for citations or purchases

+📅 Publish Year — Displayed only if known — no “Unknown” clutter

+🌀 Loading States — Smooth spinner while fetching

-❌ Error Handling — Clear messages for “No books found” or network errors 📱 Fully Responsive — Works flawlessly on mobile, tablet, and desktop 🎨 Modern UI — Gradient backgrounds, hover effects, card layout — built with Tailwind CSS 🛠️ Tech Stack
+❌ Error Handling — Clear messages for “No books found” or network errors

+📱 Fully Responsive — Works flawlessly on mobile, tablet, and desktop

+🎨 Modern UI — Gradient backgrounds, hover effects, card layout — built with Tailwind CSS

+🛠️ Tech Stack
 Framework
 React 18